litus-ai/classy/docs/docs/getting-started/structured-configs/profiles.md

 ---

 As you have seen from the previous tutorials, your systems are fully customizable in classy.
-Even if we strongly encourage you to create you own configurations, we provide a set of predefined and well established profiles that will work with competitive performances in almost all setting and scenarios.
+Even if we strongly encourage you to create you own configurations, we provide a set of predefined and well-established profiles that will work with competitive performances in almost all setting and scenarios.

 :::tip